FAQs – Water Damage

 The only way to correctly remove the mold is to build correctly a containment using negative pressure and using the correct personal protective equipment.
 You will also need to follow the IICRC S-520 Standard and Reference Guide for Professional Mold Remediation, and hire an industrial hygienist to make sure that the mold is removed.

-Above & Beyond Restoration staff are certified in mold removal and mold remediation by the IICRC (Institute of Inspection, Cleaning, and Restoration Certification).
+Above & Beyond Restoration and/or Above & Beyond Construction staff are certified in mold removal and mold remediation by the IICRC (Institute of Inspection, Cleaning, and Restoration Certification).
 Please call us at the phone number above for mold remediation/removal services, 24 hours a day, 7 days a week.

-For more information about Above & Beyond Restoration and the mold removal, mold remediation, and other restoration services we provide, please call us, 24 hours a day, 7 days a week, or fill out our contact form.
+For more information about Above & Beyond Restoration and/or Above & Beyond Construction and the mold removal, mold remediation, and other restoration services we provide, please call us, 24 hours a day, 7 days a week, or fill out our contact form.

 FAQs – Fire and Smoke Damage